buildpacks/spec/buildpack.md

 A buildpack MAY specify that a `<layers>/<layer>/` directory is a cached layer by placing `cache = true` in `<layers>/<layer>.toml`.

-If a cache is provided the lifecycle:
+If a cache is provided, the lifecycle:
 - SHOULD store all cached layers after a successful build.
 - SHOULD store the Layer Content Metadata associated with each layer so that it can be recovered using the layer Diff ID